-Interlocked means the two adjacent push buttons can not be activated simultaneously as they will cancel each other out.
-Interlocked settings are usually applied to a crane's forward and reverse motions.
+Interlocked means the two adjacent push buttons cannot be activated simultaneously as they will cancel each other out.
+Interlocked settings are usually applied to forward and reverse motions.
 Each dip-switch on the decoder module corresponds to one (1) motion or two (2) adjacent push buttons (refer to Fig. 14 & 15 below).
 Only the first seven (7) dip-switch positions are used (counting from left to right); the 8th dip-switch position (far right) is not used.